mehulagg/gitlab_test/doc/install/azure/index.md

 ![Azure - VM - Domain Name](img/azure-vm-domain-name.png)

-In the screenshot above, you'll see that we've set the `DNS name label` to **"gitlab-ce-test"**.
+In the screenshot above, you'll see that we've set the `DNS name label` to **"gitlab-foss-test"**.
-This will make our VM accessible at `gitlab-ce-test.centralus.cloudapp.azure.com` _(the full domain name of your own VM will be different, of course)_.
+This will make our VM accessible at `gitlab-foss-test.centralus.cloudapp.azure.com` _(the full domain name of your own VM will be different, of course)_.

 Click **"Save"** for the changes to take effect.